vvvggg/httpd-config/README.md

 ### `DocumentRoot` contents

-By default `deploy/deploy.sh`/tests generate (and leave) files into `DocumentRoot` directory, so EVERYTHING there can be easily removed or changed if you'd like to.
+By default `deploy/deploy.sh` and the tests generate (and leave) files into `DocumentRoot` directory, so EVERYTHING there can be easily removed or changed up to you.

 ## Docker